HMagda/react-first-app/README.md

-# To-do list
+# To-do-plus

-A React app for adding, categorizing and marking things to do.
-This app also allows the user to add different lists and categories with icons in them.
+A React app that allows users to add, categorize, and mark tasks to-do/books to read/things to check.
+Users can create personalized lists, add categories with custom icons.
+It features an option to mark favorite tasks, ensuring crucial tasks are not overlooked.
+Built with React, Redux, React Router, and SCSS, this app offers a visually pleasing and organized approach to task/things to check management.

 # Getting Started